DavidT3/DAXA/paper/paper.md

 # Features

-[Daxa]{.smallcaps} contains two types of Python class: mission classes and the archive class.
+[Daxa]{.smallcaps} contains two types of Python class: mission classes and the archive class (see \autoref{fig:flowchart} for a schematic of the structure of the module).
 Mission classes directly represent a telescope or survey (for instance there are separate classes for pointed and survey observations taken by _ROSAT_ [@rosat], as the characteristics of the data are quite different), and exist to provide a Python interface with the current telescope observation database.
 Such mission classes allow the user to easily identify data relevant